 REPORTAGE: RENEGADE CRAFT FAIR / SAN FRANCISCO 2014

 How was your weekend?
 Let me boast about the amazing weekend that I had.
 I visited my first big event in San Francisco and I can’t wait to tell you more about it.
-First I visited the place with my friend Si, the girl from the amazing “French by design” blog.
 So we went there and had a lot of fun, surrounded by all those creative people and their beautiful stuff.
 But first let me tell you about the Renegade Craft Fair – this is a big fair taking place in 7 different cities – 6 in US and one in London, UK which began back in 2003 in Chicago.
 I have never visited bigger curated indie-craft marketplace than this one.
 Here are some of the beautiful things that I found and loved there.

 Not so many furniture were displayed on the fair, and I think that there is a reason for that: to travel with furniture is pretty much expensive and is not easy task for an independent handmade artists.
 So I appreciate the efforts that Alibi Interiors from Santa Cruz did, to bring their lovely wooden benches and tables in San Francisco.